-3 Essential Website Architecture Elements for Law Firms
+Website Organization Best Practices For Law Firms

-Let’s take a few moments first to discuss website architecture and why the UX segment of SEO is so important for getting ranked.
+Let’s take a few moments first to discuss website architecture and why the user experience (UX) segment is important for getting ranked.

 You already know that SEO content and your website structure should be constructed for people over search engines.

-However, it just so happens that what is good for users is also good for Google, so all the most important aspects of an expertly crafted site architecture will apply across the board.
+However, it just so happens that what is good for users is also good for Google.

+So, all the most important aspects of an expertly crafted site architecture will contribute to a better user experience and make the site easy to understand for Google.

 A well-organized website will be easy for users to get around.